CHN-beta/ovito/doc/manual/usage/viewports.rst

 lines between them with the mouse.
 OVITO Pro provides the option to render images and animations showing multiple views side by side, see the :ref:`Render all viewports <core.render_settings>` option.

-:guilabel:`Pipeline Visibility` lists all :ref:`data pipelines <usage.modification_pipeline>` that are shown in the selected viewport.
+The :guilabel:`Pipeline Visibility` submenu lists all :ref:`data pipelines <usage.modification_pipeline>` currently shown in the viewport.
-By default, all pipelines that are part of the three-dimensional scene are shown in every viewport, but here you have the option to turn off the visibility of individual objects for specific viewports.
-This gives you the possibility to show different models or data visualizations in different viewports -- a very useful feature for creating comparative visualizations.
+By default, all pipelines that are part of the three-dimensional scene are shown in every viewport window, but here you have the option to turn off the display of individual objects for specific viewports.
+This gives you the possibility to show different models or visualizations in different viewports -- a very useful feature for creating comparative visualizations.